About TidyUp for Canvas

 The best times to use TidyUP:

-- At the beginning of the semester: Scanning your course with TidyUP at the beginning of the semester can help you find and delete unneeded files and content.
+• At the beginning of the semester: Scanning your course with TidyUP at the beginning of the semester can help you find and delete unneeded files and content.
 This is especially important if you imported a course from a prior term.
-TidyUp also finds broken links and can help you correct them.

 Get started

-- For best results, first review and delete unused items in the tab, then before you run the scan again, review the tab.
-This ensures that files associated with deleted content items are marked as unused, so you can delete them.
+• For best results, first review and delete unused items in the Canvas Content tab, and then run the scan again before you review the Files tab.
+This will ensure that files associated with deleted content items are marked as unused, so you can delete them.

-- Because the process of deleting unused files may leave one or more folders empty, after you review and delete unused files, run the scan one more time before you review the tab.
+• Because the process of deleting unused files may leave one or more folders empty, after you review and delete unused files, run the scan one more time before you review the Folders tab.

 Get help